-You can get a standard tuner pedal like the Boss TU-3 almost anywhere, including here on Amazon.
+You can get a standard tuner pedal like the Boss TU-3 almost anywhere.

 1) Connect the Tuner Pedal to Your Guitar and Amplifier

 Connect your 1/4″ instrument cable from your amplifier’s input to the output of the guitar pedal as you would normally.
-I either use Yorkville or Planet Waves cables for the output (on Amazon), but it depends on what’s at the shop (as I’m not that picky about it).
+I either use Yorkville or Planet Waves cables for the output (on my Product Page), but it depends on what’s at the shop (as I’m not that picky about it).

-Then, I’ll connect my Ernie Ball right-angled cables (these are my favorite cables to get for the guitar input from Amazon).
+Then, I’ll connect my Ernie Ball right-angled cables (these are my favourite cables to get for the guitar input).
 I usually put the power into the pedal after I’ve connected everything, but it’s not a big deal if you do it before.

 2) Power the Tuner Pedal With a 9V AC Adapter (or a Battery)